tjh/tjh.github.io/_posts/2010-07-02-ppl-day-19-successive-refinement-part-1.markdown

 tags: []

-redirects:
-- /2010/07/02/ppl-day-19-successive-refinement-part-1/

 redirect_from:
 - /2010/07/02/ppl-day-19-successive-refinement-part-1/

 ---
 _This is part of the Peer Pressure Learning 30 series.
-Go read my [introduction to the experiment](http://timharvey.net/2010/06/11/peer-pressure-learning-experiment/) that [Miles](http://mileszs.com/) and I embarked on._
+Go read my [introduction to the experiment](/2010/06/11/peer-pressure-learning-experiment/) that [Miles](http://mileszs.com/) and I embarked on._

 It's actually not too late in the evening and the whole family is asleep.
 It's a good time to hit the Clean Code!
 The next couple chapters will be interesting to write about.
 There are several extended case studies, so it's a change of pace.
 We'll see what comes out of them!